AndresVidalBerriel/richardburton-api/README.md

 ## Keytool Generator

-keytoolcommand = keytool -genseckey -keyalg AES -alias jwtsecretkey -keystore keys@richardburton -keysize 256
+`keytoolcommand = keytool -genseckey -keyalg AES -alias jwtsecretkey -keystore keys@richardburton -keysize 256`

 ## app.properties

 A properties file `app.properties` must be placed in src/main/resources folder.
 The format is `key=value`.
 It must specify:

--`keystoreloc`: the location of the KeyStore generated with Keytool.
+- `keystoreloc`: the location of the KeyStore generated with Keytool.
--`jwtkeyalias`: the alias of the Key generated with Keytool.
+- `jwtkeyalias`: the alias of the Key generated with Keytool.
--`keystorepsw`: the password of the KeyStore generated with Keytool.
+- `keystorepsw`: the password of the KeyStore generated with Keytool.

 ## dev.properties

 A properties file `dev.properties` must be placed in src/main/resources folder.
 The format is `key=value`.
 It must specify:

--`INITIAL_DATA_PATH`: the location of a csv file with initial data.
+- `INITIAL_DATA_PATH`: the location of a csv file with initial data.

 This CSV contains one TranslatedBook Publication per line, formmated like: